Coronavirus regulations on the Stuttgart Max Planck campus

 - Visitors who need access to the Max Planck campus in Stuttgart-Büsnau for business purposes will be required to fill out a questionnaire at the reception desk.
 Interested individuals should check this registration form in advance to be sure they will be allowed to come onto campus.

-- All people who come on campus must stay at least two meters away from all other people at all times and should wash their hands frequently using proper techniques.
+- All people who come on campus must stay at least 1.5 meters away from all other people at all times and should wash their hands frequently using proper techniques.

 - All employees must obey the following rules for office occupancy and lab occupancy:

 - We recognize that two (or more) people may need to work simultaneously in one laboratory for safety and/or operational reasons.
-As with large offices, individuals must stay at least two meters away from each other and wear an everyday mask at all times.
-Please consult your institute’s safety officer (Michael Wied for MPI-FKF or Jörg Eisfeld for MPI-IS) if you would like to determine whether and how more than one person can safely work together at a distance closer than 2 meters in any laboratory, as our laboratories vary greatly.
+As with large offices, individuals must stay at least 1.5 meters away from each other and wear an everyday mask at all times.
+Please consult your institute’s safety officer (Michael Wied for MPI-FKF or Jörg Eisfeld for MPI-IS) if you would like to determine whether and how more than one person can work together closely but safely in any laboratory, as our laboratories vary greatly.

 - Everyone is encouraged to wear simple face masks (known as "everyday masks") on campus to limit the spread of the virus.
 Two reusable fabric masks have been made available to each employee for this purpose.
 Employees should also be aware that the Baden-Württemberg government recently announced a new mask requirement.
 Starting from April 27, everyone is now required to wear simple mouth and nose protection when shopping and when on public transportation.